 All the data you gather on the “best” times to publish on social media are just guidelines.

-Studies that help you optimize your Facebook posts will only be productive Facebook marketing tips if you analyze the results.
+If you analyze the results, studies that help you optimize your Facebook posts will only be productive Facebook marketing tips.

 There is good news.
-You do not have to write new content for every platform you are using for your art marketing.
+You do not have to write new content for every platform you use for your art marketing.

-All you have to do is take your best posts and share it with your Facebook followers.
+All you have to do is take your best posts and share them with your Facebook followers.

-You could even split up the content into sections and make different posts for them.
-Just include a link to where they can go to read the entire post.
+You could even split the content into sections and make different posts for them.
+Just include a link to where they can go to read the entire blog post.